nvb-uy/Prominent/PACK_CHANGELOG.md

 ## Other Changes
 - Fixed not being able to go back to the anvil tab once you went to the reforging tab
+- Fixed hourglass spawning too high when killing or dying to a mythic boss.
+It will now spawn on the player that summoned it / died to it; if the summoner isn't online when the mythic boss dies, it'll spawn on the location of the mythic boss
 - Fixed crash caused by Void Hourglass with too high of a level
 - Removed player report button from pause screen while in multiplayer.